 - Our volunteer corps is becoming more racially diverse but does not yet reflect the communities we serve.
 We need a diverse network of volunteer recruitment sources locally in San Diego County.
-Additionally, we need to make sure these volunteers have access to forward facing roles interacting directly with the communities we serve to support our equity goals. - 44% of new volunteers recruited during 2021 were under 25 years old.
-We should continue to develop opportunities for participation that do not rely on advanced credentials/skillsets.
-We should review our trainings to make sure they include guidance for how to best support younger volunteers without professional work experience or knowledge of tools such as calendar scheduling, Excel, Google docs, etc. - We should continue to develop internships and other leadership opportunities with our younger volunteers in mind.
-We should develop more appreciation strategies unique for this demography.
-Examples include: having more than one youth volunteer category at our annual Volunteer Appreciation Celebration, distributing swag for volunteers who reach certain benchmarks of service, or raffles. - We need sources of recruitment for skilled volunteer support around fundraising, PR/communications, human resources, legal, and event planning. - Our volunteer translation team is hard at work translating resources into the languages spoken at home by the communities we serve.
-Offering volunteer onboarding resources in Spanish would support strategic recruitment to remove barriers to accessing volunteerism. - We should revisit our policies around court-mandated service and formerly incarcerated nonviolent offenders as the communities we serve are disproportionally impacted by the criminal justice system.
+Additionally, we need to make sure these volunteers have access to forward-facing roles interacting directly with the communities we serve to support our equity goals. - 43% of new volunteers recruited during January through June of 2022 were under 25 years old.
+This is on pace with 2021 recruitment tends.
+We should continue to develop opportunities for participation that do not rely on advanced credentials or skillsets.
+We should review our trainings to make sure they include guidance for how to best support younger volunteers without professional work experience or knowledge of tools such as calendar scheduling, Excel, Google Docs, etc. - We should continue to develop internships and other leadership opportunities with our younger volunteers in mind.
+In an effort to develop more appreciation strategies unique for this demography, Words Alive added additional Youth Volunteer awards to the 2022 Volunteer Appreciation Celebration.
+Overall, 20% of volunteers recognized at this year's Volunteer Appreciation Celebration were under 18 years old.
+Additional recognition strategies to target this demographic could include distributing swag for volunteers who reach certain benchmarks of service, or raffles. - We need sources of recruitment for skilled volunteer support around fundraising, PR/communications, human resources, legal, and event planning. - We should revisit our policies around court-mandated service and formerly incarcerated nonviolent offenders as the communities we serve are disproportionally impacted by the criminal justice system.

-As the county "reopens" and in-person events become more common, Words Alive should be intentional about attending community festivals, fairs, and other family friendly events to support volunteer recruitment, brand recognition, and book distribution across San Diego.
+As in-person events become more common, Words Alive should be intentional about attending community festivals, fairs, and other family-friendly events to support volunteer recruitment, brand recognition, and book distribution across San Diego.
 This would help us reach our recruitment goals and provide in-person volunteer opportunities outside of a classroom.